 - SEO is an ongoing process.
 Your website will never be 100% “optimized”, it will only get more and more optimized if you invest more work in it.
 The good news is that in the future your rankings will be better and hopefully you will reap the rewards of investing in SEO.

 - SEO is time-consuming, especially if you choose to do it yourself.
-You have the option to buy SEO tools or hire someone to do SEO for you, but it will end up costing real money, not your free time.
+You have the option to buy SEO tools or hire top SEO company to do SEO for you, but it will end up costing real money, not your free time.

 PPC / Pay-Per-Click Advertising

-If you buy visitors or “clicks” from Google or other search engines, this is called pay-per-click (PPC) search engine advertising.
+If you buy visitors or “clicks” from Google or other search engines, this is called pay-per-click (PPC).
 PPC allows you to quickly use search engine traffic by paying or bidding for keywords that relate to what you sell or a service that you offer.

 Advantages of PPC: